 2. Check for Other Signs

-If the diarrhea is caused by a medical problem, it’s often accompanied by more symptoms.
+If the diarrhea is caused by a medical problem, it’s often accompanied by more signs.
 Keep a close eye on your parrot and look for any changes in behavior.
 It would be helpful to keep track of any symptoms you see by jotting them down.
 Some signs to watch for include:

 3. Take Your Parrot to the Veterinarian

 While it’s not usually problematic for a parrot to have diarrhea now and then, it is a problem if it lasts for more than one full day.
-It’s also cause for alarm if the diarrhea returns frequently or is accompanied by other symptoms.
+It’s also cause for alarm if the diarrhea returns frequently or is accompanied by other signs.

 The best thing to do if the diarrhea doesn’t go away within 24 hours is to contact your veterinarian for an appointment.
 When you speak to the vet, you may be asked several questions including how your bird is acting.

 If your vet tells you to bring the bird in, place a new paper birdcage liner in the bottom of the cage so you’ll have a fresh stool sample if needed.
 When you’re at the vet, provide as much information as possible to help your veterinarian in his diagnosis.
 For instance, tell your vet when the diarrhea started and how often it has occurred and mention any symptoms you’ve noticed.
-It’s also important to tell your vet what your bird has been eating and whether or not it’s been around other birds.
+It’s also important to tell your vet what your bird has been eating and whether it’s been around other birds.

 Some Tests Your Vet May Run